Vlad-404/travel_experiences/README.md

 [Backt to top](#travel-experiences)

 # Deployment
-The repository for this project is hosted on [GitHub](https://github.com/) and uses Heroku](https://www.heroku.com/) to serve the site to the world wide web.
-If you would like to contribute to this project you would need to first have some sort of online code editor like [Gitpod](https://www.gitpod.io/) or local such as [VS Code](https://code.visualstudio.com/)] and also some version control software like [Git](https://git-scm.com/), you will also need a GitHub account.
+The repository for this project is hosted on [GitHub](https://github.com/) and uses [Heroku](https://www.heroku.com/) to serve the site to the world wide web.
+If you would like to contribute to this project you would need to first have some sort of online code editor like [Gitpod](https://www.gitpod.io/) or local such as [VS Code](https://code.visualstudio.com/).
+Also you will some version control software like [Git](https://git-scm.com/).
+For Git, you will also need a GitHub account.

 #### Prerequisites